boiledorange73/simplex.js/README.md

 # simplex.js
-JavaScript script for Simplex algorithm
+The JavaScript code for Simplex algorithm.

+If you want to use it, see test.html and https://boiledorange73.github.io/simplex.js/test.html